CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 In this section you can choose the icon style, size and alignment, title alignment as well as the title format. *\[Figure 9\]*

+#### Creating your own theme

+Creating a theme is easy, just copy the custom-example folder found in:

+`media → coalawebsocial → components → sociallinks → themes-icon`

+Give the theme a different name, edit the files as needed and of course add your custom icons.
+All the folders located in the themes-icon directory will automatically be listed in the **Icon Styles** select list.

 ![Figure 9](images/docs/joomla/extensions/social-links/cw-slinks-mod-config-general1.png){.coalaweb-docs}